Skip to main content

 Cons:

-• Higher price point compared to some other options
+• Higher starting price than some other options

 Other Dental EMRs